clemenssielaff/notf/pynotf/pynotf/logic.md

 * When you add another qualifier (like "Value"), you end up with "ObservableValue" and "ValueObserver".
 Or "ValuedObservable" and "ValueObserver" if you want to keep the "Value" part up front.
 Both solutions are inferior to "ValueEmitter" and "ValueReceiver", two words that look distinct from each other and do not require grammatical artistry to make sense.
 * Lastly, with "Observable" and "Observer", there is only one verb you can use to describe what they are doing: "to observe" / "to being observed" (because what else can they do?).
 This leads to incomprehensible sentences like: "All Observables contain weak references to each Observer that observes them, each Observer can observe multiple Observables while each Observables can be observed by multiple Observers".
 The same sentence using the terms Emitter and Receiver: "All Emitters contain weak references to each Receiver they emit to, each Receiver can connect to multiple Emitters while each Emitter can emit to multiple Receivers".
 It's not great prose either way, but at least the second version doesn't make me want to change my profession.

+### Switches and Operations

+A Switch is Receiver/Emitter that applies a sequence of Operations to an input value before emitting it (see https://en.wikipedia.org/wiki/Switch).
+If any Operation throws an exception, the Switch will fail as a whole.
+Operations are not able to complete the Switch, other than through failure.

+Not every input is guaranteed to produce an output as Operations are free to store or ignore input values.
+If an Operation returns a value, it is passed on to the next Operation and if the Operation was the last one in the sequence, its return value is emitted by the Switch.
+<br> If any Operation does not return a value (returns None), the following Operations are not called and the Switch does not emit anything.

+Side question: do we even need user-defined code in Switches?
+Can't we just provide all the Switches that the user needs?
+Well, the reactivex libraries seem to think so.
+At the time of this writing, its [documentation](http://reactivex.io/documentation/operators.html#alphabetical) lists 70 reactive components.
+But we would instead like our built-ins to be as minimal as possible.
+Sure, you can put a standard library on top and that can contain all the Switches you could think of, but you could also write your entire UI without the standard library and program all of your switches yourself.
+So we *do* want user-defined code in our Switches.

 ## Cycles in the Circuit